ray6080/ray6080.github.io/about/index.md

 Hi.
 I'm Guodong Jin.

 I'm a PhD candidate at [RUC](http://www.ruc.edu.cn/en) in China.
-I enjoy designing and buildling storage and computing systems.
+I enjoy designing and building distributed storage and computing systems.

-I'm happiest working with Java.
-And I can code in Scala, C++, besides, Python and PHP are less familiar ones.
+I'm happiest working with Java :smile.
+And I can code in Scala, C++(C included), besides, Python and PHP are less familiar ones.
 I'm interested in different programming languages, because I can always find some 'good' features that I hate badly.

 Except for coding, I read a lot.
 Mostly I read about history recently.
 And I'd like to share some of my thoughts here in my blog.

-Also, I like traveling around to realx myself, but, I hate photography!
+Also, I like traveling around to relax myself, but, I hate photography!

+Besides, I like playing video games.
+[RimWorld][rim] and [Civilization][civ] are my favourites.

 ---